Escape the Strip: 7 Best Easy Hikes Near Las Vegas

 Valley of Fire State Park

-The Fire Wave Trail is truly an unforgettable hike in the southwest, and is one of the best things to do in Valley of Fire State Park.
+The Fire Wave Trail is truly an unforgettable hike in the southwest and is one of the best things to do in Valley of Fire State Park.
 The trail takes you down into the red rocks that the state park is known for, and then into an area that starts to become filled with colorful, striated rocks.
 The Fire Wave is the crown jewel of these incredible rock formations – deep, distinct bands of red, pink, white, and cream swirl around a cone-shaped rock.

 The trail itself is very easy and is only 1.5 miles round trip, with an elevation gain of 230 feet.
-However, instead of doing an out-and-back, you could also continue on and do the Seven Wonders Loop, which takes you through more of Valley of Fire and is only 2.3 miles round trip.
+However, instead of doing an out-and-back, you could also continue and do the Seven Wonders Loop, which takes you through more of Valley of Fire and is only 2.3 miles round trip.

 Note that the Fire Wave is often closed during the summer due to intense and dangerous heat conditions, so visiting during fall, winter, or spring is highly advised.
 Valley of Fire is about 45 miles (and 45 minutes) away from Las Vegas, and easy to get there by car.